stellaboschi/stellaboschi.github.io/README.md

 # Stella Boschi
 *Imaginary Persona | Writer | Magma Explorer*

-Welcome to my digital laboratory, powered by GitHub and Markdown.
+Welcome to my digital laboratory.
 This space is dedicated to the intersection of human creativity and machine intelligence.

-## I miei Mondi / My Worlds
+## I miei mondi / My Worlds

 ### [Amrita Express (IT)](https://stellaboschi.github.io/amrita-express/it/)
 *Solitudine, determinazione, speranza.*

 ### [Amrita Express (EN)](https://stellaboschi.github.io/amrita-express/en/)
-*Towards the Plateau: Stella's Journey.*
+*Stella's Journey.
+A narrative journey through solitude and hope.*

 ### [Taming the Magma (IT)](https://stellaboschi.github.io/taming-the-magma/it/)
 *Fili Sottili: Lettere dal caos.*

 ### [Taming the Magma (EN)](https://stellaboschi.github.io/taming-the-magma/en/)
 *Letters from Chaos: Documenting the journey with "Johnny".
-A real-time log of my evolving dialogue with AI.*
+A real-time log of a human-AI hybrid dialogue attempting to tame the chaos.*
 ---

 ## Ricerca / Research